psilva261/timsort/README.md

 # timsort [![Build Status](https://api.travis-ci.com/psilva261/timsort.svg?branch=master)](https://travis-ci.com/psilva261/timsort) [![codecov](https://codecov.io/gh/psilva261/timsort/branch/master/graph/badge.svg)](https://codecov.io/gh/psilva261/timsort)

-**timsort** is a Go implementation of Tim Peters's mergesort sorting algorithm.
+**timsort** is a Go implementation of Tim Peters' mergesort sorting algorithm.
 It's stable and runs in O(n) time for presorted inputs and O(n log n) otherwise.

-For many real world inputs it is 2-3 times faster than Go's built-in sorting.
+For many input types it is 2-3 times faster than Go's built-in sorting.

 The main drawback of this sort method is that it is not in-place (as any mergesort), and may put extra strain on garbage collector.